ThierryAalitech/art-gallery-website/README.md

 - To visit the website on another device, enter this address ```https://art-gallery-web.netlify.app/index.html``` in the browser.

   ##### Modifications &amp; Suggestions
      - The initial design used CSS media queries to get static images of the location map.
-However, to improve responsiveness and user experience we opted to use           an embedded Google maps frame.
+However, to improve the user interaction and user experience we opted to use           an embedded Google maps frame.
      -  The navigation link buttons can be adjusted to stick to the top of the page when scrolling.
      -  A contact number or email can be included in the footer.